About the course

 An induction meeting is normally scheduled for new students during noughth week of Michaelmas term, ie the week before the beginning of full term.

 You will be assigned a supervisor who is responsible for offering academic guidance throughout the course.

 The allocation of graduate supervision for this course is the responsibility of the Faculty of Asian and Middle Eastern Studies and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Faculty of Asian and Middle Eastern Studies.

-Your final examination will consist of four units, which carry the same weight: two elective papers; an essay on methods and research materials related to one of the options chosen by a candidate (examined during Hilary Term); and a thesis, or two essays, on a topic (or topics) selected in consultation with your supervisor and approved by the Faculty Board.
+Your final examination will consist of four units, which carry the same weight: two elective papers (often examined as one-week take-home essays); an essay on methods and research materials related to one of the options chosen by a candidate (examined during Hilary term); and a thesis, or two essays, on a topic (or topics) selected in consultation with your supervisor and approved by the Faculty Board.

 Further information on the course, and the examination process, can be found in the course handbook via the course webpage on the faculty's website.

 Asian and Middle Eastern studies graduates have found employment in many and diverse fields including business, finance, law, civil service, journalism, government and industry.